-More than 150 million years old, the Wet Tropics is not only the oldest, continually living rainforest in the world but it’s also a thriving biological hotspot, home to tens of thousands of animal species, including those found nowhere else in the world.
+More than 150 million years old, the Wet Tropics in Cairns is not only the oldest, continually living rainforest in the world but it’s also a thriving biological hotspot, home to tens of thousands of animal species, including those found nowhere else in the world.
 So while it’s a treat to be able to walk among the sights, sounds, and smells of this spectacular part of the world, it’s only natural that some animals are best avoided.

 Cassowary (Casuarius casuarius johnsonii)

 The endangered cassowary, an icon of Tropical North Queensland, is a large, flightless bird that plays a crucial role in maintaining the incredible diversity of the rainforest’s plant species.
 Capable of eating fruits and seeds toxic to other species, it disperses these via its droppings.

 While a rare sight, if you are lucky enough to see one in the wild, be cautious, and do not feed it under any circumstances.
 If feeling threatened, or protective of its young, the cassowary won’t be afraid to use its powerful legs, launching itself at its threat with its razor-sharp claws.
 Attacks have caused fatalities in the past.
 If encountered, do not run.
 Able to reach up to speeds of 50kph, you won’t get very far.
 Instead back away slowly and find or hold up a barrier, such as a tree or a backpack, between yourself and the bird.